What is an Initial Payment in a Leasing Deal?

 This guide will explain what an initial rental payment is, how it works and other details.
 For more information, contact us today at Complete Leasing to speak to one of our advisors obligation-free.

-Firstly, it is good to know exactly what is involved when leasing a vehicle.
+Firstly, it is good to know exactly what is involved when leasing a car.

 When you lease a car, you sign up to a financial agreement that states exactly how you’re paying for it and how long the contract will last.

-You will pay an upfront cost (either deposit or initial rental payment) and then continue to pay fixed monthly instalments until the end of the lease contract – all in exchange for the car you want.
+You will pay an upfront cost (initial rental payment) and then continue to pay fixed monthly instalments until the end of the lease contract – all in exchange for the car you want.

-Once this ends, you hand the car back and exchange it for another model with a new contract, or you can keep the car, depending on the type of finance agreement you’ve signed up to.
+Once the contract term ends, you hand the car back and exchange it for another new model on a new contract - or you can keep the car, depending on the type of finance agreement you’ve signed up to.

 So what does initial rental payment mean when leasing a car?